H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 Because much of Ms. Jarvis's mission is tied to specific regions, communities, and institutions in West Virginia, the consolidation layer is designed to align closely with spatial and governance-oriented goals.

 **Place-aware memory**
 Extensive WV geospatial layers — counties, block groups, census tracts, cities, facilities, infrastructure, and more — coexist as GBIM entities and beliefs in PostgreSQL `msjarvis` (5,416,521 entities from 206 source layers) and PostGIS `gisdb` (13 GB, 39 tables).
-By mirroring centroid-bearing entities into ChromaDB `geospatialfeatures` with worldview IDs, datasets, and spatial metadata, consolidation enables later analyses to ask how particular counties, towns, or facilities have been represented and served in the system's history.
+By mirroring centroid-bearing entities into ChromaDB `geospatialfeatures` with worldview IDs, datasets, and spatial metadata, and by accumulating community interaction records in `autonomous_learner`, consolidation enables later analyses to ask how particular counties, towns, or facilities have been represented and served in the system's history.
 The 993 ZCTA centroids in `gisdb.zcta_wv_centroids` provide the canonical ZIP-level anchors for this place-aware fabric.

 **Community-validated institutional continuity**
 As governance-relevant beliefs and norms are encoded in GBIM worldviews, hippocampal entries link entities and episodes to the councils, districts, or organizations they involve.
-Community-validated data from Harmony for Hope's Community Champions (stored in `jarvis-local-resources-db`, port 5435, and confirmed in the March 15 end-to-end benchmark) is eligible for promotion into the hippocampal pipeline, ensuring that ground-truth verification by community members like lead validator Crystal Colyer feeds durable, place-grounded memory.
-This preserves institutional memory that connects decisions and recommendations through time and across worldviews.
+Community-validated data from Harmony for Hope's Community Champions (stored in `jarvis-local-resources-db`, port 5435, and confirmed in the end-to-end benchmark) is eligible for promotion into the hippocampal pipeline, ensuring that ground-truth verification by community members like lead validator Crystal Colyer feeds durable, place-grounded memory.
+Community interaction records in `autonomous_learner` (21,181 records, growing ~288/day) capture the conversational record of this community engagement at a level of temporal granularity that structured GBIM promotion does not provide.

 **Equity, oversight, and temporal accountability**
-By combining spatial identifiers, belief metadata (including `confidence_decay` and `needs_verification`), and hippocampal retrieval histories, analysts and agents can examine whether certain communities receive less assistance, face different patterns of risk, or encounter more frequent misunderstandings.
+By combining spatial identifiers, belief metadata (including `confidence_decay` and `needs_verification`), Phase 1.45 community memory retrieval, and hippocampal retrieval histories, analysts and agents can examine whether certain communities receive less assistance, face different patterns of risk, or encounter more frequent misunderstandings.
 The `needs_verification` flag makes temporal gaps in confirmation explicit and auditable: communities can see not only which entities were used in a response but how recently those entities were confirmed against ground truth.
 These insights can inform adjustments to routing, content, or outreach so that the system's behavior better supports equitable outcomes.

 ---

-## 14.8 Implementation Status (March 15, 2026)
+## 14.8 Implementation Status (March 18, 2026)

-**Confirmed operational (March 15, 2026, commit `b90f9ff`):**
+**Confirmed operational (March 18, 2026):**
-- ✅ `jarvis-hippocampus` service deployed in 79-container production stack
+- ✅ `jarvis-hippocampus` service deployed in 79-container production stack (commit `b90f9ff`)
 - ✅ ChromaDB `geospatialfeatures` collection active (port 8000, `chroma_data` volume restored March 15)
+- ✅ ChromaDB `autonomous_learner` collection: **21,181 records** (growing ~288/day; queried at Phase 1.45 on every `/chat` call, March 17)
+- ✅ **Embedding model: `all-minilm:latest` (384-dim)** — canonical model for all ChromaDB collections; `nomic-embed-text` (768-dim) confirmed incompatible and must not be used
+- ✅ `_DummyCollection` error blocking `autonomous_learner` semantic retrieval: RESOLVED (March 17) — `all-minilm:latest` semantic retrieval is the fix
 - ✅ PostgreSQL `msjarvis` (port 5433): 5,416,521 GBIM entities with normalized `gbim_belief_normalized` rows
 - ✅ GBIM temporal decay deployed: all 5,416,521 entities carry `last_verified`, `confidence_decay`, `needs_verification`
 - ✅ `confidence_decay` multiplier applied at Phase 5 of every production 9-phase pipeline request